Rapporteur: Metta Spencer

 Answer: because we cannot solve either of the two bigger problems without deciding what to do about nuclear power plants.
 If we want to reduce the risk of nuclear war, it may be necessary to shut down almost all nuclear reactors, which produce the fissile ingredients of nuclear warheads.
 But if we want to reduce global warming, it may be necessary to build more nuclear reactors, which can produce our electricity without emitting much of the greenhouse gas that is overheating our planet.

 In choosing between these two contradictory options we seemingly must decide whether to take the prevention of global warming or nuclear war as our top priority.
 Or (as we can hope) maybe our assumptions are wrong; maybe we can adopt solar, wind, and other renewable technologies quickly enough to get rid of nuclear power plants too, yet limit the carbon in the atmosphere enough to survive.
-Or maybe we can treat nuclear power and nuclear weapons a
+Or maybe we can treat nuclear power and nuclear weapons as separate problems that have no connection with each other.
+Let’s start by exploring that question

 How much we should worry about nuclear power plants?
 After the Fukushima meltdown, several nations became more worried and even shut down their reactors.
 On the other hand, the journalist George Monbiot, who had been opposed to nuclear power before, actually changed his mind and became favorable toward it after Fukushima because no one had yet died from the explosion and radiation.
 (Lots of people died from the tsunami’s flood.)
 Some people argue that more people die of air pollution caused by fossil fuels than die of nuclear radiation.
 Indeed, many things probably harm us more than the radiation surrounding us in daily life.
 Nevertheless, we do have to worry about nuclear reactors because they are causally inseparable from nuclear weapons.